waiyanhein01/next.js-fullstack/next-course/README.md

   This method next.js will cache automatically so if your web site or app run every time you can use dynamically with this Parameter `cache: "no-cache",`

   #### Static Side or ISR Rendering in Server Side(SSR)
+  - Time base revalidation
+  - On-demand revalidation
+    - revalidateTag approach with tag["posts"]
+    - revalidatePath(no need)

 ```
 next: {
-      revalidate: 60, // Time-base revalidation
+      // Time-base revalidation
+      revalidate: 60,

+      // On-demand revalidation
-      tag: ["posts" or "something you want to cache a name"] // On-demand revalidation
+      tag: ["posts" or "something you want to cache a name"]
       }
 ```

+      - If you use that approach you must be match use with this ```revalidateTag```.
+      - ```revalidatePath``` can use like this approach.

+##### Noted : if u want to know about above rendering detail u can see in `RENDERING.md` and `blog.page & action`.

 - Prisma ORM (Using Next as FullStack)

-## Navigating Programmatically
+## 10. Navigating Programmatically

 `useRouter()`